DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

 1. Create new blob containers by right clicking on the storage account name and clicking 'Create Blob Container'.

-1. Create the following two containers:
+1. Create the following two private containers:
 	1. partsunlimited
 	1. processeddata

 1. Verify the three new Blob Containers exist.
 	1. In _Azure Storage Explorer_ expand your account and expand **Blob Containers** to verify two new containers with the name **partsunlimited** & **processeddata** were created.
-A separate container for the HDInsight cluster will also be present.
+A separate container for the HDInsight cluster will also be present (if you have run the setup scripts to auto-create the resources).

 1. Switch back to your repository and navigate to the folder path: Module2-GainInsights\Setup\Assets.